Boar303/Boar303.github.io/_pages/about.md

 Welcome to my homepage!

 I'm an undergraduate student in Physics Department of Wuhan University.
-I will become a graduate student in Institute of Theoretical Physics, Chinese Academy of Sciences (ITP-CAS) in 2025.
-Gravity and cosmology appeal to me a lot.
+I will become a graduate student in Institute of Theoretical Physics, Chinese Academy of Sciences (ITP-CAS) in 2025. **Gravity** and **cosmology** appeal to me a lot.

 Nowadays I'm studying quantum field theory(QFT), cosmology and fibre bundle (fibre bundle is closely related to gauge field theory).

 Academic Background
 ======
-Sep 2021 - Now : Physics Department, Wuhan University
+**Sep 2021 - Now:**  Physics Department, Wuhan University

 Getting started
 ======